 The Word document contains a worked example, plus four sets of exercises.
 An answer sheet is also included.

 The spreadsheet provides two main capabilities.
 First it builds inter-checkpoint tables of distance and magnetic bearing.
 Second it builds route tables for a series of checkpoint pairs.
-This utility is not limited to this exercise, and the spreadsheet may be re-used for any direct path distance and bearing calculations.

 The map used for the exercise (slide 2 in the powerpoint pack) presents a coastline, a number of checkpoints labelled A through Y, a 1000m grid and some indicators of magnetic north.